Private, In-Home Tutoring in Lebanon, Oregon

 SchoolTutoring Academy’s tutoring programs for Lebanon students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Lebanon Community Schools’ students discover ways to learn, think and lead through the education provided by the schools and community.
 The educators are well-trained and use their training, creativity and the state’s standards to lead the way in education.
 These standards are also tied to the nationally recognized Common Core Standards which is a framework intended to prepare students for college and career.